San Diego sports medicine at Scripps

-Our physicians’ experience in treating sports injuries for professional and collegiate athletes translates into innovative care for all Scripps sports medicine patients.
+Our physicians’ experience in treating sports injuries for elite athletes, combined with access to the newest technologies and treatments, translates into innovative care — including options for outpatient surgery — for all of our sports medicine patients.

 Scripps orthopedic teams diagnose and treat all parts of the musculoskeletal system that can be injured through sports activities — from traumatic knee injuries to worn shoulders to painful feet.